 The Farm Sanctuary is a 175-acre rural oasis in the picturesque Finger Lakes region of Upstate New York, where guests can make friends with sheep, pigs, cows, chickens and others who are rescued from factory farming, slaughterhouses and other desperate situations.
 B&B guests stay in spacious cabins overlooking the sanctuary, with the opportunity to completely immerse themselves in the farm experience, learning about issues farm animals are facing and even bond with some of the rescued animals.
 Guests can pitch in to help with chores if they’d like, browse the Visitor Center or just revel in the companionship of the farm animals.
 A hot vegan breakfast is included in your stay, with items like a tofu scramble and home fries along with coffee, tea, juice and fruit.
 As the sanctuary is located near some of New York’s most beautiful countryside, you’ll also have access to miles of hiking trails, gorges and waterfalls as well as quite a few wineries.

-Ballyknocken House, County Wicklow, Ireland (prices & photos)
+Ballyknocken House - County Wicklow, Ireland

-Ballyknocken is one of Ireland’s best known farmhouses, as the home base for Irish TV chef and food writer, Catherine Fulvio.
+Ballyknocken is one of Ireland’s best-known farmhouses, as the home base for Irish TV chef and food writer, Catherine Fulvio.
 She runs her cookery school in an old milking parlor right on the 350-acre farm.
 It was her mother who opened one of Ireland’s first farm stays back in the 1960s, and Catherine is carrying on the tradition in her four-star guesthouse, complete with gourmet evening meals.
-The house features seven charming bedrooms, some with Victorian roll top baths.
+The house features seven charming bedrooms, some with Victorian roll-top baths.
 You can take courses at the cookery school or just enjoy scenic walks in the area with its gorgeous deep valleys and glistening lakes, domed granite mountains and picturesque coastline.

-Abbey Road Farm, Carlton, Oregon (prices & photos)
+Abbey Road Farm - Carlton, Oregon

 Abbey Road Farm is located in the heart of Oregon wine country in Willamette Valley.
 One of the most unique B&Bs in the U.S., three converted grain silos make up the farm’s “Silo Suites.”
 The farm combines local food and wine, arts and culture, providing an ideal environment for aspiring oenophiles to taste some of the best pinot noir’s during the day and enjoy music at its outdoor concert pavilion in the evening.
 The circular guestrooms are designed for comfort, boasting plush king beds, Jacuzzi tubs, and radiant floor heat.
 With the help from Abbey Road’s concierge service, guests can choose to take trips to nearby wineries and eateries, or help out with low impact chores and learn to make goat cheese.
 The tasting room features flights and pours made on location under the Abbey Road Farm and Wilkens Family labels.
 The property was planted with almost 40 acres of grapes including 15 different varietals.

-North Country Farms, Kilauea, Kauai, Hawaii (prices & photos)
+North Country Farms - Kilauea, Kauai, Hawaii

 North Country Farms offers another fantastic farm stay option in Hawaii, this one on the north shore of the peaceful island of Kauai across three acres of orchards and gardens.
 Guests not only enjoy complimentary boogie boards, beach towels, beach chairs and books, but they’re encouraged to pick their own organic fruits and vegetables that include bananas, oriental steaming greens, and, of course, pineapples.
 You’ll stay in a hand-crafted wooden cottage that blends beautifully with the tropical setting and features a kitchenette for indoor cooking as well as a lanai for grilling.
 You can watch the working organic farm in action or just relax with a good book in one of the hammocks.

-Varzea da Goncala, Algarve, Portugal (prices & photos)
+Varzea da Goncala - Algarve, Portugal

 This 20-acre permaculture farm is set along the west Algarve coast of Portugal, famous for its amazing surf beaches.
 The farm produces fresh, seasonal, organic fruit and vegetables, as well as eggs, all farmed within an ecosystem of native holm oaks, carobs, loquats and olives.
 Ideal for families, as kids will find lots of places to play and explore, including a paddling pool, sand-pit and play area with ropes, swings, slides, climbing frames and an incredible treehouse.
 Everyone will love swimming in the adjacent river during the summertime, or visiting the nearby beaches.
 If you’re interested in learning about the inner workings of the farm, the Lewis family will show you around and let you in on permaculture works as well as various projects.
 A communal space offers an area for guests and residents to share music, food and experiences.